260 - May 19, 2011

 The finger holes – he finds the two-finger type easiest to use; for added comfort, all except the R130.00 basic model have milled edges.

 And, most important, the blades - for the cleanest cut and longest life a short, steep bevel is best.
-Look at the blades of the Donatus or Dunhill cutters and you’ll see what I mean.
+Look at the blades of the Dunhill cutter and you’ll see what I mean.
 For this you need the hardest steel.

 Where the steel is less hard (as on the mid-price cutters) the bevel on the blade must be longer (shallower) since, as it wears away, the edge will thicken, and become blunt too quickly.